openvinotoolkit/openvino/docs/ops/pooling/MaxPool_8.md

 * *pads_value*

-    * **Description**: *pads_value* will be used to fill pixels added during padding.
-If not specified, the new pixels will be filled in with minimum value for the type.
+    * **Description**: *pads_value* are used to fill pixels added during padding.
+If not specified, the new pixels are filled in with minimum value for the type.
     * **Range of values**: floating point values
     * **Type**: float
     * **Default value**: *-infinity*